-II.
-Emotional Support Animal (ESA)
+Verification of Emotional Support Animal (ESA)

-Florida Tech reserves the right to deny an individual’s request to live with and use an animal as an ESA if: (1) the specific assistance animal in question poses a direct threat to the health and safety of others that cannot be reduced or eliminated by another reasonable accommodation, or (2) the specific assistance animal would cause substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.
+Florida Tech reserves the right to deny an individual’s request to live with and/or use an animal as an ESA if: (1) the specific assistance animal in question poses a direct threat to the health and safety of others that cannot be reduced or eliminated by another reasonable accommodation, or (2) the specific assistance animal would cause substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.
 A decision to deny approval shall be based on an individualized assessment based upon objective evidence about the specific animal’s conduct.
 Among the potential considerations are:

-- Whether the size of the animal is too large for available assigned housing space
+- Whether the size of the animal is too large for available assigned housing space or workspace

 - Whether the animal is housebroken.